WATCH NOW: Caden Warren, Beau Schwertfeger take home grand champion, grand champion reserve ribbons

-There was only standing room available for spectators who wanted to see who would take home the grand champion overall and reserve grand champion overall ribbons at the Kenosha County Fair Junior Fair swine show.
+It was standing room only for spectators who wanted to see who would take home the grand champion overall and reserve grand champion overall ribbons at the Kenosha County Fair Junior Fair swine show Wednesday.

+Caden Warren, 17, shows his crossbreed pig at the Kenosha County Fair in Wilmot on Wednesday, Aug.
+17, 2022.

 After guiding his crossbreed pig through the showing area for the judge, Caden Warren heard his name announced as the grand champion overall winner.
 Cheers shot from the crowd in celebration.